GongT/baobao/@gongt/mysql-docgen/docs/mysql-docgen.api.md

 }

 // Warning: (ae-forgotten-export) The symbol "WithDatabase" needs to be exported by the entry point _export_all_in_one_index.d.ts
-// Warning: (ae-missing-release-tag) "resolveDatabase" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "resolveDatabase" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function resolveDatabase(connection: Omit<ConnectionConfig, 'database' | 'charset'> & WithDatabase): Promise<ITable[]>;

 // (No @packageDocumentation comment for this package)